Powers of Attorney

 Once you have prepared a LPA it does not mean your Attorney will immediately take over your financial affairs – you can include restrictions in the document to state that the document cannot be used until and unless the Attorneys obtain medical evidence confirming you have lost mental capacity.
 If you decide to keep your LPA in our storage facility rest assured we will never release the LPA document to your Attorney without such medical evidence or your express authorisation.

-Our experienced Solicitors will handle your situation sensitively and advise you of the best solution for your individual requirements.
+The team of experienced lawyers and Solicitors will handle your situation sensitively and advise you of the best solution for your individual requirements.

-For further information please contact a member of our Wills & Probate team.
+For further information please contact a member of the Wills & Probate team.